bert-tsheng/gf-mobile-app/README.md

 ## Instructions

 - Fork the repository.
+- Create new folder with your name and add your code inside.
 - After you finished your work, create a new branch and summit a pull request.
 Add ceosilvajr and rogermolas as a reviewer.
 - Applicant is expected to submit his/her work 1 day after his/her interview.